 Practical examples for this include sensing shifts in demand or performing root cause analysis.

 For example, when it comes to demand planning, machine learning algorithms help planners across industries tackle the sheer amount of information global supply chains generate.
-Unlike clunky spreadsheets, ML-based forecasting solutions analyze and distill large data pools into manageable insights for more accurate demand forecasts and data-driven decisions.
+Unlike clunky spreadsheets, machine learning-based forecasting solutions analyze and distill large data pools into manageable insights for more accurate demand forecasts and data-driven decisions.
 What’s more, machine learning algorithms learn from and refine outcomes over time; the longer they are used, the better their output.

 Demand sensing takes these analytical capabilities to the next level, using machine learning to integrate current data from across the supply chain (including retail POS systems).
 This makes it perfect for retailers and fast-moving consumer goods (FMCG) companies who need to keep up with rapidly shifting market trends or sudden weather events.
 For instance, if there’s going to be a major sporting event, there may be an increase in demand for soft drinks and alcoholic beverages.
 If it’s going to rain all next week, sunscreen demand may drop while umbrella sales spike.
 Using machine learning, companies can predict whether they will sell more or less of a product.
 ML-based predictions inform the optimization capabilities that determine how much of the product to replenish in each location.